Photo: Entering the Bouregreg River channel, with view of the Rabat's Kashbah and the public beach to the right of the breakwater.

-The following day we motor-sailed up the east coast past rugged mountains and long white beaches to the small port town of Arbatax, where sv Sandra II, yet another German boat we know, was stored (last time we saw them was when they sailed to Annapolis over 10 years ago).
-But alas, our schedules didn't mesh and Monika and Harry were back in Germany.
+The following day we motor-sailed up the east coast past rugged mountains and long white beaches to the small port town of Arbatax, where yet another German boat we know was stored on the hard at the town marina.
+But alas, our schedules didn't mesh and our friends were back in Germany.
 We could have anchored in the harbor but decided to splurge and took a berth in the modern, affordable marina.
 That evening we shared a pizza in their upstairs restaurant overlooking the lights of the harbor.

 We were planning on renting a car and exploring the Gennargentu National Park, a mountain chain of the Barbagia region of Sardinia.
 It was named Barbaria by the Romans due to the successful guerilla warfare tactics of the people against invaders.
 More recently the area received notoriety for the kidnapping for ransom of wealthy Italians from the Costa Smerelda further north.
 The banditos held their victims in remote locations and communicated by whistling whenever the Cabinieri tried to track them down.